Avro Canada C102 Jetliner: Design changes

 In 1947, Fred Smye, president of Avro, advised Herbert James Symington of TCA that they could not meet the fixed price contract.
 Symington's response was to pull out of the project.
 C. D. Howe stepped in and offered $1.5 million to continue the project, at a slower pace.
-At about the same time, Rolls-Royce told Avro that the civil certification of the Avon could not be guaranteed in time for the Jetliner's rollout.
+At about the same time, Rolls-Royce informed Avro that the civil certification of the Avon could not be guaranteed in time for the Jetliner's rollout.
 This, in turn, would lead to higher operational and maintenance costs.
 Nevertheless, Avro continued with its plan to build the jet, selecting four Rolls-Royce Derwents to replace the two Avons.

-Chief Designer James C. Floyd was upset by these developments, but in the end found a number of advantages to the four-engine layout.
-The main advantage was that in an engine-out situation, the aircraft would lose only a quarter of its thrust, rather than half.
+Chief Designer James C. Floyd was upset by these developments, but also recognised a number of advantages to the four-engine layout.
+One major advantage was that in an engine-out situation, the aircraft would lose only a quarter of its thrust, rather than half.
 In particular, the asymmetry in thrust originally called for a powered rudder to correct for yaw in the case of an engine failure, but with four engines it was found yaw was so small it could be corrected easily with just the manual trim controls.
+Furthermore, the four engine configuration generated more thrust overall, however, it also incurred a 13 percent increase in fuel consumption.